Bob Odenkirk Talks ‘Better Call Saul’ Season 3, Hints At More Crossovers

-Better Call Saul Season 3 is returning with 10 episodes and will premiere at AMC on April 10th 2017.
+Better Call Saul Season 3 is returning with 10 episodes and will premiere on AMC on April 10, 2017.
 Bob Odenkirk, who portrays Jimmy McGill, spoke about his character with George Stephanopoulos.
-When compared to Saul Goodman, Odenkirk describes his character as someone who is trying to be a good lawyer; however, his natural instincts leads him astray.
+When compared to Saul Goodman, Odenkirk describes his character as someone who is trying to be a good lawyer, but his natural instincts lead him astray.

 HHM gets back to business on April 10. ???? via @PatrickFabian. #BetterCallSaul pic.twitter.com/n7Nvc78kcQ